chmitch/p20camp-dataandai/03_Exercise_3_-_Operationalize_ML_Scoring_with_Azure_ML_and_Data_Factory.md

 3. Maximize the new window and you can see the diagram view of the data flow.

     ![Screenshot](images/monitor_your_pipeline_activities_0.png)
-1. You should start to see **Ready** status activity listed on the bottom of the new window.
+1. You should start to see **Ready** status activity listed on the bottom of the new window (May take a few minutes for status to turn Ready).
 2. Close the **Monitor &amp; Manage** browser tab.

 Next [Exercise 4 - Develop Data Factory Pipeline for Data Movement](04_Exercise_4_-_Develop_Data_Factory_Pipeline_for_Data_Movement.md)